puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 # link, may be inferred automatically.
 source: git://github.com/relay-integrations/github.git

-# URL or path relative to this file to an icon or icons representing this
+# URL or path relative to this file to an icon representing this integration.
-# integration.
-Optional.
+# Optional.
+If not specified, defaults to media/logo.svg if that file exists.
 icon: media/logo.svg
-#icon:
-#  tiny: media/logo-tiny.svg
-#  medium: media/logo.svg

 # Free-form labels to help people find this integration.
 Optional.
 tags: